EuroTeQ Collider winter semester 22/23

 Who is behind this challenge?

 ENVELON offers an innovative system for solar active façades under the umbrella of the multinational Grenzebach Group.
-Since its founding, a team of experienced experts from various fields of automation as well as the glass and solar industries have been working togetheron a common vision: to provide Germany, Europe, and the world with technology that will make it possible to generate sustainable energy directly on buildings over the long term.
+Since its founding, a team of experienced experts from various fields, including automation and the glass and solar industries, has been working together on a shared vision: to provide Germany, Europe, and the world with technology that will enable the long-term generation of sustainable energy directly on buildings.
 In this context, we blend tradition and innovation to deliver products and services of the highest quality and performance –we deliberately produce our façade panels in Hamlar, in the Donau-Ries region of Bavaria.
 As a family business with strong convictions, we are therefore bringing the solar industry back to Germany and offering a flexible system “Made in Germany” – combined with an experienced and highly skilled network of international partners.

 Desired Impact

-The aim of the challengeis todesign a prototype packaging system and, in the case of reusable packaging, develop a return system from the building site to the PV-module producer.
+The challenge aims to design a prototype packaging system and, in the case of reusable packaging, develop a return system from the building site to the PV-module producer.

 Skills needed/recommended

 Any background from engineering to sociology is suitable for this project.
-We are looking for a diverse team with both technical and non-technical backgrounds
+We are seeking a diverse team with a mix of technical and non-technical backgrounds.

 Relevant links